 I Stopped Being an Attachment Parenting Rule Follower

 I guess I was kind of forced into this one.
-My attempt to retain my sanity while caring for three children under five forced me to give up some of the more idealistic parts of attachment parenting.
+My attempt to retain my sanity while caring for three children under the age of five forced me to give up some of the more idealistic parts of attachment parenting.

 I Don’t Regret Not Spanking My Children

-I wrote a post about why I don’t punish my children.
+I wrote an article about why I don’t punish my children.
 If you’re interested in this method of discipline, be sure to check out my article that gives you thirteen alternatives to spanking your child.

 I Let My Children Quit Activities

-I know that the argument against this practice goes something like this: If your child quits the team, he’s letting down the team.
-If your child quits an activity, he’ll learn to be a quitter.
+I know the argument against this practice goes something like this: If your child quits the team he’s letting down the team.
+If your child quits an activity he’ll learn to be a quitter.